 Scheduling an exam is done individually.
 The CPBD Exam is an open book (with some restrictions) test and is taken online with a virtual proctor.

 A credit/debit card (VISA, MC, Discover, American Express) may be used to pay the exam fees.

 Using the application and supporting documents, applicants must display at least six years of engagement in the professional practice of building design (minimum 20 hours per week).

 One year of education from a college, university or technical institute is equivalent to one year of experience.
-A maximum of three years of education may be substituted for experience.
+A maximum of three years of school may be used to substitute an equal length of experience.

 - Applicants applying for reciprocity must submit proof of an active U.S. architectural or engineering license or registration.

 Digital documents and materials are preferred and may be submitted by email: info@AIBD.org.